 Notes: 1.
 Companies have land leased to entities other than the group companies.

-2. Companies have land leased from entities other than the group companies.

-3. Book values include lease assets.
+- 2. Companies have land leased from entities other than the group companies. - 3.
+Book values include right-of-use assets.

-3. Plans for new installation and retirement of facilities
+3. Plans for New Installation and Retirement of Facilities